 The most important thing to remember is to keep close tabs on all your sensitive materials.
-Never give out information to strangers over the phone, be cautious when shopping online and be sure to enable all your cellphone’s security features.
-Here are 10 ways to protect yourself from identity theft:
+Never give out information to people who call you over the phone.
+Be cautious when shopping online, and be sure to enable all your cellphone’s security features.

 Notify your post office if you will be out of town for more than a day by placing a hold on your mail.

 Most Americans rely on their credit company or bank to monitor activity, but there are other steps you can take to stay safe from identity theft.
-Sign up for a credit monitoring service.
+For example, you can sign up for a credit monitoring service.

 Passwords that are sentences or phrases are more difficult to guess than a name or single word.
 Avoid sequential numbers (1234), and include at least one special character (@!).